johnfr15/lib-web3/10kSwap/README.md

 ## withdraw_liquidity
-The withdraw_liquidity function need at least 3 parameters and 3 optionnal
+The add_liquidiy function need at least 3 parameters and 3 optionnal

 `param1`: The signer acount that will sign the transaction
 `param2`: Address of **tokenA**